 In my roles as a Michigan criminal, driver’s license restoration and DUI lawyer, I have always tried to keep my fees reasonable.
-That said, I have never sought to compete with the bargain lawyers, as the level of service that I provide (and which should and does translate into tangible results) is much different from theirs.
+That said, I have never sought to compete with the bargain lawyers, or any other lawyers, for that matter, as the level of service that I provide (and which should and does translate into tangible results) is much different from theirs.
 For example, I guarantee to win every driver’s license restoration case I take.
 Recently, however, health insurance costs have gone way up, essentially becoming the straw that broke the camel’s back in my office, because over the last few years, everything else has gone up, as well.
-I’ve held the line on costs until now, but since mine have gone up again, so too, will my fees, although only modestly.
+I’ve held the line on costs until now, but since mine have gone up again, so too, will my fees.
 I’m out to cover my increased costs, not build a new vacation home.

 You know the old saying, “There’s no such thing as a free lunch?”
 Well, it’s not only true, it is an axiom of commerce.
 Nobody gives anything away for free.
 There is always a motive.
-Even if you stop into a furniture store to fill out a card to enter a raffle for a free couch with a “no purchase necessary” disclaimer, the store figures that the cost of one (and you can count on this, it’s not a top-of-the-line model) couch is more than worth bringing hundreds of people into the showroom and have them walk all the way to the back, past all the other furniture, to enter the contest.
+Even if you stop into a furniture store to fill out a card to enter a raffle for a free couch with a “no purchase necessary” disclaimer, the store figures that the relatively small cost of one (and you can count on this – it’s not a top-of-the-line model) couch is more than worth bringing hundreds of people into the showroom and have them walk all the way to the back, past all the other furniture, to enter the contest.
 Over time, they will clean up on impulse buys that make the cost of the couch well worth it.

 Always remember that when you hire a lawyer, you are paying for someone to go make your situation better.
-Anybody can promise the world, make everything sound like it will all get dismissed, assure a great outcome, and then do all kinds of work.
+Anybody can promise the world, make everything sound like it will all get dismissed, assure a great outcome, and then do all kinds of work to justify a high fee.
 The question becomes what work is actually helpful and/or necessary, and the answer involves making sure your lawyer charges enough to thoroughly examine the evidence first (that’s not going to happen with a cut-rate lawyer), and then challenges it when doing so is appropriate, and likely to improve your case, rather than just doing so in a shotgun approach that is really just “busy work” to justify the fee you’ve paid.

 At the first of the year, my fees in driver’s will be as follows (all the “exceptions” stuff, which I keep simple and to a minimum, is listed below):

-Driver’s License Restoration – $3990 (paid in 3 equal installments of $1300)
+Driver’s License Restoration – $4200 (paid in 3 equal installments of $1400)

 Ignition Interlock Violations – $1300 for existing Client, $1400 for new Client